 Follow the cue from McDonagh’s opening scene and take in Sylva from the Jackson County Historic Courthouse, now the public library.
 It’s worth climbing the 107 steps to view the surrounding mountains and the restaurants, boutiques, galleries and bookshops, which are interspersed with sites from the film: the Ebbing Police Department, Red Welby’s advertising company and Officer Dixon’s house.

 Take the path from the 1914 Courthouse to City Lights Café, a local hangout.
 Popular with cast and crew, it serves coffee, light bites, beer and wine, which customers can enjoy on the outdoor patio.

-West Main leads to two more not-to-miss sites.
+West Main leads to another not-to-miss site.
 Red Welby’s office was on the second floor of the Jackson’s General Store building.
 The office space is private, but you can see the notorious window from the sidewalk.
-And at Sylva Convenient Market & General Store, snap a picture with the “Welcome to Ebbing, Missouri” sign.
-Not-to-miss stops that define Sylva’s quirky charm include Humanité Boutique with its chic selection, Sylva Yoga with its relaxed atmosphere and the Tuckaseegee Fly Shop, a retail fly shop and guide service.
+Other stops that define Sylva’s quirky charm include Humanité Boutique with its chic selection, Sylva Yoga with its relaxed atmosphere and the Tuckaseegee Fly Shop, a retail fly shop and guide service.

 Before leaving for Dillsboro, drive down Cowan Street to see the building that was Dixon’s house.
 Travelers should respect that it’s a private residence.

 A five-minute drive from downtown Sylva, country inns and mountain views invite a walk along the Tuckasegee River before exploring the century-old storefronts with rustic gift shops and galleries.
 A priority stop includes Dillsboro Chocolate Factory for some sweets.

 Book at room at the Dillsboro Inn, an eco-tourist sanctuary that offers direct river access for guests.